frank1201/Louuu03/README.md

 * I was a basketball player of the first league(top level) in university.😉
 * I love handcrafting.
 Hit me up if you find some cool DIY ideas.😚
 * Oh, I speak french, quite fluent, too.
 Hope to find a partner to exchange.
-* I have an sociology degree.
+* I have a sociology degree.